Emmylou Harris And Rodney Crowell: Harmonizing To That 'Old Yellow Moon'

 (SOUNDBITE OF MUSIC)

-HARRIS: Yes, I did write to him and it was a very heartfelt intense letter about how much I loved this music and I wanted to be legitimate, but I didn't feel I had any legitimacy, that I had never suffered and, you know, it took, you know, sort of economically tell you what was written in this sort of six-page letter, front and back, that I wrote him.
-And he wrote me back.
-I wish I still had that letter.
+HARRIS: Yes, I did write to him and it was very heartfelt, intense letter about how much I loved this music and I wanted to be legitimate, but I didn't feel I had any legitimacy, that I had never suffered.
+And sort of economically tell you what was written in this sort of six-page letter front and back I wrote him.

-But basically, he said, don't worry about suffering, you know, in his own very sweet way.
+He wrote me back.
+I wish I still had that letter, but basically he said don't worry about suffering, you know, in his own very sweet way.
 Life will happen to you and in the meantime, you know, read the books of Woody Guthrie.
-I mean, that just meant so much to me that he wrote back to me.
+I mean, that just meant to much to me.

 GROSS: I can't believe he wrote you back.